cite-architecture/scs-akka/README.md

 ## CITE Collection Services

+- implemented `/collections/def/CITE2URN` => return the CiteCollectionDef of the Collections identified by CITE2URN
+- implemented `/collections` => return the catalog of Cite Collections in the repository

 Not Implemented

-- `/collections` => return the catalog of Cite Collections in the repository
-- `/collections/def/CITE2URN` => return the CiteCollectionDef of the Collections identified by CITE2URN
 - `/collection/props/CITE2URN` => returns the properties for collection CITE2URN
 - `/objects/CITE2URN` => returns all objects identified by a CITE2URN
 - `/collection/hasobj/CITE2URN`